Summer Concert Series 2020

 Set against the backdrop of our stunning estate vineyards, these al fresco concert evenings feature live performances from some of Canada’s most talented musicians.
 These special evenings also include a delicious three course dinner, prepared by Redstone Chef, Dave Sider.
 Book your table for the evening and don’t forget to bring your dancing shoes.

-Canadian rock musician and songwriter based in Dartmouth, Nova Scotia.
+Joel Plaskett is a Canadian rock musician and songwriter based in Halifax, Nova Scotia.
 He was a member of Halifax alternative rock band Thrush Hermit in the 1990s.
 Plaskett performs in a number of genres, from blues and folk to hard rock, country, and pop.
-With his band The Emergency, he has toured throughout North America and Europe with The Tragically Hip, Sloan and Kathleen Edwards.
-Tickets are $79 per guest + HST.
+Plaskett’s songwriting frequently contains allusions to his home city, Halifax.
+With his band The Emergency, he has toured throughout North America and Europe with The Tragically Hip, Sloan, Bill Plaskett (his father), and Kathleen Edwards.